iBridges-for-iRODS/iBridges/docs/source/metadata.rst

 Set metadata
 ------------

-The :meth:`MetaData.set` method differs from the add method in that it removes all other entries with the same key first.
+The :meth:`MetaData.set` method differs from the add method by removing all other entries with the same key first.
 This mirrors the implementation of the `iCommands <https://rdm-docs.icts.kuleuven.be/mango/clients/icommands.html#adding-metadata>`__
 :code:`imeta set`.